Little Italy, London

-The area has 5,000~ Maltese people (from Malta, an island nation near Sicily) and 5,000~ French-Italian/Corsican people (including Corsicans from Corsica & Marseille, and French-Italians from Marseille) who have assimilated into the Italian community due to Maltese and Corsicans being Catholic and fluent in Italian (with Malta & Corsica being considered apart of Greater Italy by Italian Irredentists) - the entire community in the area consists of about 30,000~ people.
+The area has approximately 5,000 Maltese people and also approximately 5,000 French-Italian/Corsican people (including Corsicans from Corsica and Marseille, and French-Italians from Marseille) who have assimilated into the Italian community, due to many Maltese and Corsicans being Catholic and fluent in Italian, with Malta and Corsica being considered a part of Greater Italy by Italian Irredentists.
+The entire community in the area consists of about 30,000 people.

-Culture and Community
+Culture and community

 St Peter's Italian Church

-An important part of the community remains St Peter's Italian Catholic Church which was consecrated as the Church of St Peter of all Nations in 1863 and is now a grade 2 listed building.
-Around 1845 Vincenzo Palloti got the idea and raised funds for a Catholic Church for London's Italians.
+An important part of the community remains St Peter's Italian Catholic Church which was consecrated as the Church of St Peter of all nations in 1863 and is now a grade 2 listed building.
+Around 1845, Vincenzo Palloti got the idea and raised funds for a Catholic Church for London's Italians.
 The proposal met with much opposition: during a speech a politician said "In this country Catholics can take advantage as they please but this is not enough for them."
-Despite the resistance, on 16 April 1863 the Italian church of St Peter was dedicated to Cardinal Wiseman.
+Despite the resistance, on 16 April 1863 the Italian Church of St Peter was dedicated to Cardinal Wiseman.
 The church was the first Italian church outside Italy, and would become the largest Catholic church in the U.K. for the next 40 years.
 Its bell, weighing three and a half tonnes, was the largest in any Catholic church in Britain; and the organ was considered the finest in the whole country.
 During the Second World War, Polish Catholics were permitted to worship and hold services in Polish in the church, as they had no other place to worship.

-Procession in Honour of Our Lady of Mount Carmel
+Procession in honour of Our Lady of Mount Carmel

-The Church also hosts the Procession in Honour of Our Lady of Mount Carmel which is central to the community and is thought to be the first outdoor Roman Catholic religious event held in England since the Reformation in the 1500s.
+The church also hosts the procession in honour of Our Lady of Mount Carmel which is central to the community and is thought to be the first outdoor Roman Catholic religious event held in England since the Reformation in the 1500s.
 The procession is held annually and has been since at least 1896 (only not being held during World Wars I and II) when Queen Victoria granted the police chief of Holborn special permission for the parade to take place.
 In recent years an Italian market, known as a sagra, has developed near by.
-The Procession has a smaller attendance then in previous years.
+The procession has a smaller attendance then in previous years.
 Pre-1960s the entire community would have a festa and on the day and would hang flowers and lights over the street and play music late into the night.

 Joseph Grimaldi

-Joseph Grimaldi born in 1778 to earlier Italian immigrant parents in the area, would become a greatly important figure in the entertainment industry, primally in clowning.
+Joseph Grimaldi, born in 1778 to earlier Italian immigrant parents in the area, would become a greatly important figure in the entertainment industry, primally in clowning.
 His career spanned 50 years in which he would perform all over London.
-In his later years he would move back to Little Italy and would die in 1837 representing a first generation of London born Italians.
+In his later years he moved back to Little Italy and died in 1837 representing a first generation of London-born Italians.